 On 7 December 2017, the Senate referred the Bill to the Senate Legal and Constitutional Affairs Legislation Committee for inquiry and report by 20 April 2018.

 AML/CTF Act review (milestone 3)

-Extensive public consultation was undertaken both during the statutory review of Australia’s AML/CTF regime and following the tabling of the report in April 2016.
+Extensive public consultation was undertaken both during the statutory review of Australia’s anti-money laundering and counter-terrorism financing (AML/CTF) regime and following the tabling of the report in April 2016.
 Consultations took place on proposals to implement the first phase of legislative proposals arising from the report’s recommendations.
 The Department of Home Affairs is now in the process of consulting with Government and industry partners on the next phase of reforms to Australia’s AML/CTF regime.

 Details of the statutory review and subsequent consultation processes have and will continue to be published on the Department’s website.